 BlephEx® is an in-office procedure that precisely spins a soft, medical micro-sponge along the edge of your eyelids and lashes.
 When performed by a professional, this painless treatment clears bacterial biofilm that has built up in that area over time.
 This short 10-minute process is repeated every four to six months for maximum effect, with no downtime needed in between visits.

 Intense pulsed light (IPL) is an innovative technique used at Alliance Vision Institute that targets specific areas of the body with targeted pulses of light energy.
 The light is absorbed by the skin tissue to activate the body’s healing mechanisms, which can rejuvenate the glands affected by dry eye and relieve inflammation from dry eye.
 This pain-free procedure takes less than 30 minutes and requires virtually no recovery time.

 Meet Your Dry Eye Doctors

-Alliance Vision Institute’s treatment of dry eye disease is led by Dr. Kenneth King and Dr. Meridith Musgrove.
-Both Dr. King and Dr. Musgrove specialize in treating all types of dry eye disease and have the experience to effectively customize their treatment plans to fit your specific eye care needs.
-Learn more about our dry eye doctors here:
+Alliance Vision Institute’s treatment of dry eye disease is led by Dr. Kenneth King.
+Dr. King specializes in treating all types of dry eye disease and has the experience to effectively customize his treatment plans to fit your specific eye care needs.
+Learn more about Dr. King here:

 “Dr. Strange is the best eye doctor!
 He treats and truly cares for his patients.
 He treated my dry eye condition and my eyes feel so much better.
 I would recommend this clinic to anyone!”